mjcolbert/RipeFruit/README.md

 	2).
 Selenium Firefox Web Driver

-Selenium would be better to use HTMLUnitDriver headless browser if I could get it to work but I was receiving StackOverflow error etc as well as errors with the original HTMLUnit This was after realising I could not use JSoup due to the screen being made up of mostly javascript output.
+Selenium would be better to use HtmlUnitDriver headless browser if I could get it to work but I was receiving StackOverflow error etc as well as errors with the original HTMLUnit This was after realising I could not use JSoup due to the screen being made up of mostly javascript output.
 I also attempted using a new Java 8 only framework that I found with no success.
 Note the Firefox browser will open for each of the Web calls from Selenium but I minimise it and move it off screen as soon as I can.
+An example of HtmlUnitDriver error is

+Caused by: net.sourceforge.htmlunit.corejs.javascript.EvaluatorException: Exceeded maximum stack depth (script in http://www.sainsburys.co.uk/webapp/wcs/stores/servlet/C

 	3).
 Build and Dependency management with Maven